 We have incurred net loss and negative operating cash flow in the past.
-In 2020, 2021, and 2022, we had net loss of RMB517.6 million, RMB1.3 billion, and RMB1.6 billion (US\$228.8 million) and negative operating cash flow of RMB244.4 million, RMB440.2 million, and RMB1.1 billion (US\$161.7 million), respectively.
+In 2021, 2022, and 2023, we had net loss of RMB1.3 billion, RMB1.6 billion, and RMB839.5 million (US\$118.2 million) and negative operating cash flow of RMB440.2 million, RMB1.1 billion, and RMB415.5 million (US\$58.5 million), respectively.
 We cannot assure you that we will be able to generate net profit or positive operating cash flow in the future.
 Our ability to achieve profitability and positive operating cash flow largely depends on our ability to further expand our user base and enhance monetization, but we cannot assure you that we will continue to maintain a sound growth momentum.
 We may continue to experience net loss and negative operating cash flow in the future due to increasing content and other costs, including those for commercial content, as well as our continued spending in growth and marketing and investments in technology, people, infrastructure, and new initiatives.
-We incurred in the past, and expect to continue to incur in future periods, share-based compensation expenses, and we expect our costs and operating expenses to continue to increase in absolute amounts as we expand our business, which may result in future losses.
+Although we are disciplined about our costs and operating expenses and continue to undertake cost control measures, there can be no assurance that these measures will be effective, and our costs and operating expenses may continue to negatively affect our profitability.
 In addition, our ability to achieve and sustain profitability is affected by various factors, some of which are beyond our control, such as changes in macroeconomic conditions, regulatory environment, or competitive dynamics in the industry.
 If we cannot effectively maintain or achieve revenue growth at scale, or if we are unable to achieve profitability or maintain and enhance our liquidity, our business, financial condition, and results of operations may be materially and adversely affected.